This sourdough starter recipe shows how to create a sourdough starter from scratch. It also answers questions on

 It's day 5, I want to bake with my starter and I've fed it 1:2:2 but it hasn't doubled in 6 hours.

-Your starter isn’t ready yet.
-It’s not colonised enough and there aren’t enough yeasts yet inoculate the newly added flour in under 8 hours.
+Your starter isn't ready yet.
+The yeast colony is not mature enough and there aren't enough yeasts yet inoculate the newly added flour in under 8 hours.
 Keep on discarding and feeding for a few more days and then try again.

 Starters are so forgiving.
 Just look for the changes happening and adapt accordingly.